Soufyan-alt/-custom-rasp-protector/SECURITY.md

 ---

 ## 🛠️ 3.
-Root Remediation: Programmatic Self-Defense & Process Termination (كيف تم إصلاحها؟)
+Root Remediation: Programmatic Self-Defense & Process Termination

 The vulnerability was neutralized by implementing active **Self-Healing and Isolation Playbooks** directly inside the software execution flow: